1. SEO makes it easier for people to find you.

-Here’s why this viewpoint is a problem – modern website design is way more about creating a robust marketing system for your business than having cool looking site that makes your competitors green with envy.
+Here’s why this viewpoint is a problem – modern website design is way more about creating a robust marketing system for your business than having a cool looking site that makes your competitors green with envy.

 There’s a war being fought in the online realm.
-You’re competing with hundreds or thousands of other businesses in vast space and you’re all after the same thing – attracting the eyeballs of great prospects.
+You’re competing with hundreds or thousands of other businesses in a vast space and you’re all after the same thing – attracting the eyeballs of great prospects.